OfficeDev/office-js-docs-pr/docs/develop/use-sso-to-get-office-signed-in-user-token.md

 ---
-title: Get the ID token of the signed-in user
+title: Use SSO to get the identity of the signed-in user
-description: Call the getAccessToken API to get the ID token with name, email, and additional information about the signed in user. ms.date: 07/15/2021
+description: Call the getAccessToken API to get the ID token with name, email, and additional information about the signed in user. ms.date: 10/06/2021
 localization_priority: Normal
 ---

-# Get the ID token of the signed-in user
+# Use SSO to get the identity of the signed-in user

-Use the `getAccessToken` API to get an ID token for the user that is signed in to Office.
-The user ID token contains information about the signed in user, such as their name and email.
-You can also obtain a unique ID from the ID token to identify the user when calling your own web services.
+Use the `getAccessToken` API to get an access token that contains the identity for the current user signed in to Office.
+The access token is also an ID token because it contains identity claims about the signed in user, such as their name and email.
+You can also use the ID token to identify the user when calling your own web services.
 To call `getAccessToken` you must configure your Office Add-in to use SSO with Office.

 In this article you'll create an Office Add-in that gets the ID token, and displays the user's name, email, and unique ID in the task pane.